 Confessions is a series of essays on personal experiences and intimate issues, many of which have been kept secret for so long.
 By sharing these previously confidential accounts, we explore our own mental health without judgment and the various ways we cope, with the hope that it makes it a little lighter of a burden for us to carry.
 It's also a reminder that no matter how odd or unique these experiences can be, someone can relate to it – and we are not alone.
-This article originally appeared on VICE IN.

 For as long as I can remember, I’ve felt the urge to masturbate at the slightest sign of nervousness, panic or sadness.
 I even masturbated before giving this interview!